-While I’m talking about side projects, an interesting view might be what my personal GitHub contributions look like: 268 in 2021.
+Considering side projects, an interesting view might be what my personal GitHub contributions look like: 226 in 2022 so far.

 I’ve had the senior honorific in my job titles for some years now.
 During this time I’ve learned many things, made many mistakes, changed some views, and yet I still have so much more to learn.
 I can never become complacent in the status quo.
 I must always strive to understand more.
 To this purpose, I have every intent of a professional goal in stepping it up this year with a formal recognition as a technical leader.